marklwembe/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a project on use of more pointers arrays and strings.
+Tasks for project 0x07-pointers_arrays_strings: Even more pointers arrays and strings